Package 'codec'

 cincy_zcta_geo()

-Coerce CoDEC data package into a simple features object
+Coerce a CoDEC data table into a simple features object

 Description

-The name of the census tract column in the CoDEC data package is used to add the appropriate cincy geography.
+The name of the census tract column in the CoDEC data table is used to add the appropriate census tract s2 geography column.

 Usage